92 Terms

 Information Scent

 Information scent is the set of cues that help users predict where a link or path will lead.
-Learn how to strengthen scent so users find content without guessing.
+Learn how to strengthen scent in your navigation.

 Interaction Design